The Answer is Fun!

 Rider Eligibility and Sizing Limitations

 All passenger restraint systems, including lap bars, shoulder harnesses, and seatbelts must be positioned and fastened properly to allow guests to ride.
 Due to rider restraint system requirements, guests of larger size (in terms of height, weight, and/or body proportions) may not be accommodated on some of our rides.
-Our larger guests may experience difficulty on: Backlot Stunt Coaster, Behemoth, Dragon Fyre, Drop Tower, Flight Deck, The Fly, Ghoster Coaster, Leviathan, Lumberjack, Mighty Canadian Minebuster, Psyclone, Riptide, Shockwave, Skyhawk, Sledge Hammer, SlingShot, Soaring Timbers, Swing of the Century, The Bat, The Fly, Thunder Run, Time Warp, Vortex, Wilde Beast, and WindSeeker.
+Our larger guests may experience difficulty on: Backlot Stunt Coaster, Behemoth, Dragon Fyre, Drop Tower, Flight Deck, The Fly, Ghoster Coaster, Leviathan, Lumberjack, Mighty Canadian Minebuster, Psyclone, Riptide, Shockwave, Skyhawk, Sledge Hammer, SlingShot, Soaring Timbers, Swing of the Century, The Bat, The Fly, Thunder Run, Time Warp, Vortex, Wilde Beast, WindSeeker and Yukon Striker.

 First Aid is located in Medieval Faire beside the Spinovator ride and is staffed by certified Emergency Medical Technicians (EMT) at all times.
 If you need medical assistance please tell any Park employee and he/she will call First Aid and have an EMT dispatched to your location.
 Medication cannot be dispensed to minors without parental consent.